The composting law was one of 770 California laws that went into effect at the beginning of 2022.

 How do California residents dispose of their organic waste?

-As of the beginning 2022, California towns, cities, and counties need to provide compostables carts and associated organic waste collection services to all residents and businesses.
+As of the beginning of 2022, California towns, cities, and counties need to provide compostables carts and associated organic waste collection services to all residents and businesses.
 Jurisdictions will have to recycle organic materials.

 What is the reason for the California compost law?